pingidentity/pingdirectory-go-client/configurationapi/docs/AddFingerprintCertificateMapperRequest.md

 ### NewAddFingerprintCertificateMapperRequest

-`func NewAddFingerprintCertificateMapperRequest(mapperName string, schemas []EnumfingerprintCertificateMapperSchemaUrn, fingerprintAttribute string, fingerprintAlgorithm EnumcertificateMapperFingerprintAlgorithmProp, enabled bool, ) *AddFingerprintCertificateMapperRequest`
+`func NewAddFingerprintCertificateMapperRequest(mapperName string, schemas []EnumfingerprintCertificateMapperSchemaUrn, fingerprintAlgorithm EnumcertificateMapperFingerprintAlgorithmProp, enabled bool, ) *AddFingerprintCertificateMapperRequest`

 NewAddFingerprintCertificateMapperRequest instantiates a new AddFingerprintCertificateMapperRequest object This constructor will assign default values to properties that have it defined,